andyjhayes/mono-garageband/README.md

 - It isn't developed or endorsed by either company.
 - It's provided with no warranty and it may not work on your system.
 - Future GarageBand or Monogram updates might break it.
+- It's licensed under <a href="https://opensource.org/licenses/MIT">MIT</a>.
+Pull requests and issues are welcome :)

 ### Known Limitations ###